Using the Device Preset Manager

 - Configure your controls to the desired state.

-- In the Save bar at the bottom of the page, type a name for the preset.
+- In the Save bar at the bottom of the page, click Save Preset.

 A confirmation snackbar indicates whether the preset was saved to the cloud (signed in) or locally (signed out).